Aperocky/H1BChanceCalc/readme.md

 The charts are drawn from a meshgrid of different applicant count, with X-axis representing normal applicants, and Y-axis representing applicants with US master degree.
 The percentages are calculated analytically.

+*How much more likely is an US Master Degree applicant holder to win the lottery:*
 ![Improvement](/images/improvement.png)

-*How much more likely is an US Master Degree applicant holder to win the lottery*
+*Chances for US Master Degree holders under old rule:*
 ![Old Chances](/images/old_chances.png)

-*Chances for US Master Degree holders under old rule*
+*Chances for US Master Degree holders under new rule:*
 ![New Chances](/images/improvement.png)
-*Chances for US Master Degree holders under new rule*